 - QR Code

 Opens the Avenza Map Store where you can get free maps as well as purchase maps.
-To learn more about getting maps from the Map Store, please see the article here.
+Learn more about getting maps from the Map Store here.

-- Tap the QR code icon in the upper right corner.
+- Tap the QR Code icon in the top right corner.

-As of v3.6, users can import maps from any cloud storage app they have installed on their device.
+Users can import maps from any cloud storage app they have installed on their device.
 Since version 3.10, users who wish to import via Device Storage, will use this option as well.

 - Tap From Storage Locations.